 Accessibility Services is here to help students with disabilities have equal access to all areas of a Gateway Community & Technical College education.
 Our services are based on individual needs.

 Academic advising is an important part of Gateway's commitment to your academic success.
 As a student at Gateway you are assigned an academic advisor who help you plan your classes, make sure you're on track to graduate, give you career advice, and more.

 Help keep our campus safe by being aware of your surroundings and personal safety, and reporting suspicious situations to security officers or Information Commons staff.

-The Career Services Department resume building, interviewing skills, mock interviews, job search and career assessments, and more!
+The Career Services Department offers help with resume building, interviewing skills, mock interviews, job search, career assessments, and more!

 The Counseling Department is here to provide support you if struggling with non-academic issues.
 Our role is to empower and assist you in overcoming life barriers, and to support you during your time at Gateway.

 Childcare has been identified as a significant need for Gateway students.
 Gateway offers a childcare program at the Edgewood Campus.

 DEI Center's goal is to educate, embrace, and encourage as we provide inclusive spaces for students, faculty, and staff.

 The Center for elearning at Gateway is in place to assist instructors and students with online learning.
 We are your go to place for most things Blackboard at Gateway.
 We help students with course issues.